BrahmjotS/ATS-Analysis-Model/README.md

 ## Troubleshooting

 ### Model Loading Issues
-- Ensure the `gemma_tuned/` directory contains the adapter files
+- Ensure the `gemma_tuned/` directory contains the adapter files.
-- Check that you have sufficient RAM/VRAM for the model
+- Check that you have sufficient RAM/VRAM for the model.
-- Verify the base model `google/gemma-2-2b-it` is accessible
+- Verify the base model `google/gemma-2-2b-it` is accessible.

 ### CUDA Issues
-- Install CUDA-enabled PyTorch if you have a compatible GPU
+- Install CUDA-enabled PyTorch if you have a compatible Nvidia GPU.
-- The application will automatically fall back to CPU if CUDA is unavailable
+- The application will automatically fall back to CPU if CUDA is unavailable.

 ### File Upload Issues
-- Ensure files are PDF or DOCX format
+- Ensure files are PDF or DOCX format.
-- Maximum file size is 16MB
+- Maximum file size is 16MB.
-- Check that `uploads/` directory is writable
+- Check that `uploads/` directory is writable.